Sayan751/pps/README.md

 As said above, this repository provides implementations of some satisfiability algorithms of propositional formulas, it expects the input formulas to be in [CNF](https://en.wikipedia.org/wiki/Conjunctive_normal_form).
 Some valid examples of CNF are x &#8743; y, x &#8744; y, (x &#8744; y) &#8743; (&#172;x &#8744; &#172;y), etc.
-Following connectives in the formula is supported so far:
+Only the following connectives in the formula are supported:

 * AND (&#8743;)
 * OR (&#8744;)